Goff-Davis/Watchr_Bot/README.md

 ![License](https://img.shields.io/github/license/Goff-Davis/Watchr_Bot?style=flat-square)

-A reddit search bot I created to search r/watchexchange for watches that I want.
-Currently it searches for broken watches or parts and the Raketa Kopernic.
-It messages my personal reddit user when it finds something.
+A reddit search bot I created that searches a specific subreddit for keywords.
+It will message an account with a listing of what has been found.
+This can be useful for watching for posts.
+Personally I am using it to check r/watchexchange for watches that I want and notify me when they are listed.

 ## Getting Started